-The slow ride up the lift hill is followed by the scream-inducing first drop and transitions into some incredible bouts of airtime.
-Then there is the zero-G roll that sends riders twisting 360 degrees.
+A slow ride up the lift hill is followed by a scream-inducing first drop and transitions into some incredible bouts of airtime.
+Then there is a zero-G roll that sends riders twisting 360 degrees.
 Yes, the new-age version of the wooden Colossus now includes inversions.
-With its steel track (but not just any steel track -- more about that later) and its modified coaster trains, TC is able to turn passengers upside down -- with grace and characteristic smoothness at that.
+With its steel track (but not just any steel track—more about that later) and its modified coaster trains, TC is able to turn passengers upside down with grace and characteristic smoothness.

 After all the craziness of the first half of the ride, TC takes a breather before climbing the second lift hill.
 Then all hell breaks loose again with more giddy airtime.
 About halfway through the second part of the ride, the train enters into the "Top Gun Stall" and flips upside down for a few seconds that seem like an eternity (in a good way, though).
 Four minutes after their journey began, blissed-out passengers return to the station.